LindsayWray/webserv/README.md

 * The standard port where a server will listen to is 80
 * Index will define the index if none is specified for a directory
-* Within error_page you can define custom error pages formatted as:
+* Within errorPage you can define custom error pages formatted as:
 > 'nbr'-'space'-'file'-'space'-...;
 * If a serverblock should redirect the return statement can be used as follows:
 > 'nbr'-'space'-'destination''$uri';